-The fuel level sensor is integrated with the fuel pump which is located in the fuel tank.
+The fuel level sensor forms part of the fuel pump and located in the fuel tank.
 The sensor outputs an electric resistance signal that varies with movement of its float to indicate the level of the fuel remaining in the tank.